AlibabaCloudDocs/hologram/intl.en-US/Best Practices/Data import/Import data to Hologres by using JDBC.md

 ## Usage notes

 -   We recommend that you use a virtual private cloud \(VPC\) network to test data import performance after you connect to Hologres.
 -   Hologres does not support multiple inserts in a transaction.
-Therefore, if you need to write data to Hologres multiple times in a transaction, you must disable the auto-commit mode.
-If you use PostgreSQL JDBC Driver, the auto-commit mode is disabled by default.
-Execute the following statement to disable the auto-commit mode:
+Therefore, if you need to write data to Hologres multiple times in a transaction, you must set auto-commit to true.
+If you use PostgreSQL JDBC Driver, the auto-commit mode is true by default.
+Execute the following statement to set the auto-commit mode:

     ```
     Connection conn = DriverManager.getConnection(url, user, password);